Purpose

 Create a normal user:

-CREATE USER test1 IDENTIFIED BY "12345";Grant the connection and table creation privileges to the user:
+CREATE USER test1 IDENTIFIED BY "12345";Grant the user the privileges to connect to and create tables in OceanBase Database:

-GRANT CREATE SESSION TO test1; GRANT CREATE TABLE TO test1;Connect to OceanBase Database as the user:
+GRANT CREATE SESSION TO test1; GRANT CREATE TABLE TO test1;Connect to OceanBase Database as the normal user:

 obclient -hxxx.xx.xxx.xxx -P2881 -utest1@oracle001 -ACreate a read-only table: